tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 as it allows the editor to perform well on larger documents.

 When using the editor in the uncontrolled mode you must avoid using the `value` and `onEditorChange` props.
-Instead get the content of the editor directly when it is needed.
+Instead, get the content of the editor directly when it is needed.
 This is easiest done by storing the editor reference when the `onInit` event handler is called.